DeniCastro/CompSciAEA/02-Computer_Systems, Sub-sustems and decomposition.md

 1. **Software**
-   Software refers to the set of instructions or programs that enable hardware to perform specific tasks.
+   This refers to the set of instructions or programs that enable hardware to perform specific tasks.
 It is classified into two main types:
    - **System Software**: Includes the operating system and utilities that manage hardware and basic system operations.
    - **Application Software**: Programs designed for end-users, such as word processors, web browsers, and games.

 2. **Data**
-   Data represents the raw information processed by the computer system.
+   This represents the raw information processed by the computer system.
 It can include:
    - **Input Data**: Information entered into the system by users or sensors.
    - **Stored Data**: Data kept in memory or storage for future use.
    - **Output Data**: Processed information presented to the user.

 3. **Hardware**
-   Hardware consists of the physical components of a computer system, such as:
+   This consists of the physical components of a computer system, such as:
    - **Input Devices**: Keyboards, mice, microphones.
    - **Processing Unit**: CPU (Central Processing Unit) and GPU (Graphics Processing Unit).
    - **Storage Devices**: Hard drives, SSDs, and memory.